Trump laments immigration from 's---hole countries' in Oval Office negotiations

 “Why are we having all these people from s---hole countries come here?” the president said, in comments first reported by The Washington Post.

+About a dozen people, both Republicans and Democrats, were in the room at the time, including South Carolina Republican Sen. Lindsey Graham and Illinois Democratic Sen. Dick Durbin.

+Trump made the comments as Durbin was reading a list of temporary protected status countries.

-The president was referring to people from Haiti, El Salvador and African countries in the temporary protected status program, the paper said, and suggested the United States should admit more people from countries like Norway instead.
+The president also suggested the United States should admit more people from countries like Norway instead, the Post said.
 Trump had met with Norwegian Prime Minister Erna Solberg and held a news conference with her Wednesday.

-Asked about the Post report, the White House did not deny Trump made the comments.
+In a statement, the White House did not deny Trump made the comments.

 “Certain Washington politicians choose to fight for foreign countries, but President Trump will always fight for the American people,” said Raj Shah, the principal deputy White House press secretary.